openstack-archive/astara-neutron/akanda/quantum/README.rst

     supported_extension_aliases = ["provider", "os-quantum-router", "dhportforward", "dhfilterrule", "dhaddressbook"]

-9. Edit /etc/quantum/quantum.conf to enable the quota driver:

-    [QUOTAS]

-    quota_driver = quantum.extensions._quotav2_driver.DbQuotaDriver

-10. Run ./stack.sh again to generate the required DB migrations and start the required services.
+9. Run ./stack.sh again to generate the required DB migrations and start the required services.

-11. You should see for example (dhaddressbook in this case), something similar to the following to indicate a successful load of an extension:
+10. You should see for example (dhaddressbook in this case), something similar to the following to indicate a successful load of an extension, however it is not complete without quotas:

 2012-09-11 09:17:04     INFO [quantum.api.extensions] Initializing extension manager.
 2012-09-11 09:17:04     INFO [quantum.api.extensions] Loading extension file: _authzbase.py